 Venting windows are one of the most common windows found in RVs.
 They have two parts, the main window, and a smaller venting pane.
 The venting pane is hinged at the top and can be opened to allow air to circulate even when the central part of the window is closed.

-To open a venting window, unlatch the venting pane and slide it open.
+To open a venting window, unlatch the venting pane from the bottom and push/slide it open.
 Be careful not to slam the venting pane open or shut, as this could damage the window.

 These larger windows are often found in the front of the RV or slideouts.
 Picture windows are similar to fixed windows, but they’re much larger.
 They usually do not open.
 However, you may find some with a small opening at the top for ventilation.